Arittra95/PitArray/README.md

 Use PitArray for research purposes only.

-### Collaboration
+### How to Contribute?
-If you want to collaborate on this project please contact: bioinformatics.division.nib.gov.bd@gmail.com or visit the official website of the National Institute of Biotechnology, Dhaka, Bangladesh (http://www.nib.gov.bd/).
+If you want to contribute to this project for further development please contact: bioinformatics.division.nib.gov.bd@gmail.com or visit the official website of the National Institute of Biotechnology, Dhaka, Bangladesh (http://www.nib.gov.bd/).